Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/tools/hook_dae.md

 **Parameters**

 - `#!dae var int i`
-    Argument to forward
+    Integer argument to forward

 ### `PassArgumentS`
-Passes a sting as an argument to the original function.
+Passes a string as an argument to the original function.
 Must be called before `ContinueCall`.
 ```dae
 func void PassArgumentS(var string s)
 ```
 **Parameters**

 - `#!dae var string s`
-    Argument to forward
+    String argument to forward

 ### `PassArgumentN`
 Passes an instance as an argument to the original function.
 Must be called before `ContinueCall`.